Key features of the Dodl general investment account

 - Themed investments – build an investment portfolio with funds which reflect your values.
 Invest in the trends you believe in, including specific sectors and regions, or responsible investments.

-- UK shares – own a portion of a big British brand by investing directly in a company from the FTSE 350.
+- Shares – own a portion of a big-name brand by investing directly in a UK or US company.

-You can browse the investment range in the app to view your options in more detail.
+You can browse the investment range on the website to view your options in more detail.

 How do I invest?

-- What you want to invest in – Dodl offers a streamlined selection of funds and shares to keep things straightforward.
+- What you want to invest in?
+Dodl offers a streamlined range of funds, themes and shares to keep things straightforward.

-Once you’ve ordered your investment, Dodl will handle the rest.
-Orders are processed once a day and the daily cut-off time for placing an order is 11am.
-If you place an order after 11am, your order will be processed the next working day.
+Once you’ve submitted your order, Dodl will handle the rest.
+Orders are processed once a working day and the daily cut-off time for submitting them is usually 3pm.
+If your order's submitted after this, it'll be processed the next working day.

-After your investment has been processed, a contract note (basically your order ‘receipt’) will be sent to your account.
+After your investment has gone through, a contract note (like an order receipt) is sent to your account.
 Shares will usually arrive in your account shortly after this, but funds can take a little longer – usually around 2-3 working days later.

 Do I pay tax on any profits or income my GIA investments make?

-And when you sell investments in your GIA you may have to pay capital gains tax on any profits you make.
-But you do get a tax-free allowance each year (for 2022/23 the capital gains tax allowance is £12,300).
-This means you can make up to £12,300 in investment profits before you pay tax.
+When you sell investments in your GIA you may have to pay capital gains tax on any profits you make.
+But you also get a tax-free allowance for this and it's currently £6,000 a year.
+This means you can make up to £6,000 in investment profits before you pay any tax.
 The level of tax you pay above this amount depends on your total taxable income.

 This all sounds a bit fiddly but don’t worry, you’ll be sent an annual tax summary for your GIA, to help you understand any tax you owe.
-Dodl won’t report this to HMRC for you – that’ll be your responsibility when completing your self-assessment tax return.
+Dodl won’t report this to HMRC for you – that’ll be your responsibility.
+Find out more about reporting your capital gains to HMRC.

 How do I get a valuation of my GIA?

 Just log in and view your GIA.
 You’ll be able to see how each investment in your portfolio is doing and the overall value of it.
-You’ll also get quarterly statements for your GIA in the app.
+You’ll also get quarterly statements for your GIA uploaded to your documents area of the app.

 When can I withdraw cash from my GIA?